-Thousands of crows have taken roost in the woods surrounding Bethlehem, NH, mercilessly attacking anyone who tries to enter the forest.
+housands of crows have taken roost in the woods surrounding Bethlehem, NH, mercilessly attacking anyone who tries to enter the forest.
 The human population is outnumbered more than ten-to-one, and the birds are growing more bold every day.
-Can the investigators solve the mystery behind this unnatural infestation?
-Can they save the town of Bethlehem from a disaster of biblical proportions?
+Can the investigators infestation?
+Can biblical proportions?